24 HOURS IN LOCKDOWN

 general rule for butter: cold for pastry, room temp for biscuits

 wash hands in cold water for a couple of minutes before handling pastry dough

 …grease and line baking tins, no matter how much they claim to be super non-stick

 …use butter for biscuits and pastry, stork margarine for sponges and loaves

 …beat eggs in a cup before adding to a mix – it distributes more evenly and reduces the chance of separation

 … sift flour or icing sugar

 …’taste’ as I go – I can tell by looking if something is good-to-go

 …melt chocolate in the microwave.
-The penultimate paragraph before 'tips', above, applies.
+I just don't.

 No excuses.
 No justification.
-It’s just the way I do it.
+It’s just the way I do things.